Written by Joel Surnow & Michael Loceff

 The second hour of 24 was shot in July of 2001, five months after filming was completed on a pilot episode that would win its creators an Emmy award for their writing and earning its director a nomination also.
 24 being the show that it is, it’s funny to think that this hour of television, picking up literally where the previous episode left off, was put together months later.

 There are, of course, little pieces that give it away.
-The CTU set is substantially larger than it was in the first hour, with production designer Carlos Barbosa giving way to Joseph Hodges, but everyone’s appearances are staying literally the same to maintain a façade of continuity and that this indeed one day.
+The CTU set is substantially larger than it was in the first hour, with production designer Carlos Barbosa giving way to Joseph Hodges, but everyone’s appearances are staying literally the same to maintain a façade of continuity and that this is indeed one day.

 A much more pacier episode than the ‘Pilot’ which did a lot of laying down of the groundwork for the series to come, the script here from Joel Surnow and Michael Loceff brings in some of the action elements that the first episode avoided in favour of character and world building.